A happy woman sits on a couch in her home.

 When you use a credit card you are essentially purchasing goods and services on credit, or "on a loan."
 In other words, when you use a credit card, you are borrowing money from the financial institution that issued the card.
 Credit cards are a revolving form of credit, meaning you can borrow up to your credit limit every month.

 You pay back your credit issuer when you make your monthly payments.
 Your monthly payments will include the initial amount that you spent on purchases, which is called the principal, and may also include interest.
-Your ability to pay back this amount monthly and in a timely manner helps determine your creditworthiness.
+Your ability to pay back this amount monthly and in a timely manner helps determine your payment history and creditworthiness.

 Remember that credit cards are a powerful financial tool and, when used responsibly, can help you manage your finances and establish creditworthiness.
 However, it is critical to practice good credit habits.